MoralisWeb3/docs/docs/03-authentication-api/tutorials/how-to-sign-in-with-metamask-python-django.md

 ---
-title: "How to sign in with MetaMask using Python and Django"
+title: "How to Authenticate Users with MetaMask using Python and Django"
 slug: "../how-to-sign-in-with-metamask-python-django"
 description: "This tutorial will teach you how Moralis authentication works and demonstrates how to add secure authentication to your Django application by walking you through creating a full-stack Web3 authentication stack using the popular Django web framework."
 ---